-- The PEP Server handles the lightweight PEP client requests, and runs on the Argus node.
-See the following links for more information on the PEP Server: Installation, Configuration, Operation, Troubleshooting - Lightweight PEP client libraries are available to authorize requests from the application side, and to enforce decision locally.
+- The PEP Server handles the lightweight PEP client requests, and runs on the Argus node. - Lightweight PEP client libraries are available to authorize requests from the application side, and to enforce decision locally.
 There are two variants available: - PEP Client C API: Programming Interface (API) - PEP Client Java API: Programming Interface (API)